blacksky-algorithms/safe-skies-api/README.md

 When running in development mode with `npm run dev`, ts-node-dev will automatically restart the server when changes are made.
 The server will run on the port specified in your `.env` file (default is 5000).

-### Local Development
+### Local Development Auth/Client

-For development locally, you'll need to expose your local server to the public internet:
+For development locally when working on auth features or the [client](https://github.com/blacksky-algorithms/SAFEskies/blob/main/.env.sample), you'll need to expose your local server to the public internet and update your client `NEXT_PUBLIC_SAFE_SKIES_API` environment variable with the ngrok url:

 1. **Using ngrok**: